When I graduate from Optometry, can I go straight into practice?

 You must first pass the profession’s registration and jurisprudence exams for the geographic area of interest, then you may go directly into practice.

 To complete your professional qualifications, after graduation, candidates must pass a registration exam.
 For practice in Canada, this Canadian Assessment of Competence in Optometry (CACO) exam is administered by the Canadian Examiners in Optometry; their site also has links to each of the provincial regulatory bodies.
 The exam is held at the end of May in Waterloo and Montreal, as well as an October session in Montreal.
 The University of Waterloo, School of Optometry and Vision Science (UWOVS) has a history of doing very well on these exams.
-The latest results are now available for the CACO 2015/2016 Summary of Results (PDF).
+The latest results are now available for the OEBC 2016/2017 Summary Report.
 For past results of Canadian-trained students, you can find the historical rankings of the Canadian Standard Assessment in Optometry on their website.

 Each province has a different jurisprudence exam.
 Access to each provinces web site can be found at the Canadian Association of Optometrists links page.

 - Specialisation; contact lens, paediatrics, low vision, etc.

 - A mixed OD and non-OD setting like a hospital or large clinic